p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    az login
    ```

-   > **Note:** Once you run the command, you will be redirected to the default browser, and then enter the following:
+   > **Note:** Once you run the command, you will be redirected to the default browser.
+Enter the following:
    > - **Azure username:** <inject key="AzureAdUserEmail"></inject>
    > - **Password:** <inject key="AzureAdUserPassword"></inject>
    >
    > Close the tab when you see the successful login message and proceed with the next command.

-1. Run the following commands to get the list of subscriptions and also to set your subscription:
+1. Run the following commands to get the list of subscriptions and to set your subscription:

    ```shell
    az account list -o table
    az account set --subscription ${SUBSCRIPTION}
    ```

-   > **Note:** Replace ${SUBSCRIPTION} with the subscription Id which you can find on the Environment details > Service Principal details page.
+   > **Note:** Replace ${SUBSCRIPTION} with the subscription ID which you can find on the Environment details > Service Principal details page.

     ![](Images/mjv2-4.png)